Avanade/Beef/README.md

 ## Getting started

-To start using _Beef_ you do not need to clone the repo; you just need to create a solution with the underlying projects using the prescribed [solution structure](./docs/Solution-Structure.md), including referencing the appropriate NuGet packages.
+To start using _Beef_ you do not need to clone or fork the repo; you just need to create a solution with the underlying projects using the prescribed [solution structure](./docs/Solution-Structure.md), including referencing the appropriate [NuGet packages](#Framework).
 To accelerate this a .NET Core [template capability](./templates/Beef.Template.Solution/README.md) is provided to enable you to get up and running in minutes.

 See the following for example end-to-end usage; each demonstrating the same API functionality leveraging different data sources to accomplish:
 - [Cosmos sample](./docs/Sample-Cosmos-GettingStarted.md)